rfsbarreto/cw_challenge/README.md

 ## Challenge Questions and Data Analysis

 The answers for the Challenge questions can be found in the `answers` directory on `answers.pdf` file.
+The Jupyter Notebook for the analysis could be found in `answers/CW_data_analysis.ipynb`